-Please see Appendix A for a copy of the current organizational chart.
+Please see Appendix A for a copy of the organizational chart which shows the divisions, and their respective Vice Presidents.

 CHAPTER 2 - COMMUNITY STANDARDS & POLICIES

 Community Expectations

 Roanoke College is a learning community that is built on trust and respect, and that welcomes all who come to our campus.
 It is our intent to treat all people - our students, our staff, our faculty, our guests and visitors and our local community - with respect, dignity and understanding.